Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 Practical choices.

-Collar balance
+Collar Balance

 The collar carries more meaning here than many teams expect.

-If it is too soft, the garment can look like a polo that lost confidence halfway through development.
-If it is too high or too stiff, it can start reading like a training top.
 For a refined zip-polo route, the collar should feel clean and controlled.
 For a more technical route, it can hold more structure, but it still has to make sense with short sleeves and warm-weather wear.

 One common sample problem is simple: the collar says “performance top,” but the rest of the garment says “elevated casual.”
-That mismatch shows immediately.

-Zip depth
+Zip Depth

 Zip depth changes the front identity of the garment.